listef/php_syntaxhighlighting/README.md

 * "html"
 * "php"
 * "css"
-If no language is specified genericg syntax highligtning takes place.
+If no language is specified genericg syntax highligting takes place.

 **_Example:_**
 ```